deoxxa/asciitable/README.md

 * _fields_ - an array of field names you want to display.
 If omitted, asciitable will try to figure out what all the fields are for all the objects in the data array.
-* _plusIntersections_ - enables using a `+` character at line intersections.
-  Default is false.
-Or undefined.
-Whatever, default is "not enabled".
+* _intersectionCharacter_ - changes what character to use at points where lines intersect.
+The default is "-".
 * _skinny_ - trims the "hanging" characters used in the layout.
 Saves you two horizontal characters!